vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

 ### What’s a plugin, anyway?

 Why `~/.vim/plugin`?
-You might object that our code isn’t a "real" plugin; it’s just a single function.
+You might object that our code isn’t a “real” plugin; it’s just a single function.
 To Vim, that’s not a meaningful distinction—as described in [`:help load-plugins`][lp], it loads all the `*.vim` files it can in the `plugins` subdirectory of each of the directories in `'runtimepath'`.
 It